-How do you choose the right platform for your app?
+How do you choose the right platform for building your application?

 How about all of them?
-In this sponsored guest post, Geoff Perlman from Xojo makes his case for web, desktop, and mobile apps, as well as how you can develop an app that works across all platforms.
+In this sponsored guest post, Geoff Perlman from Xojo makes his case for web, desktop, and mobile apps, as well as how you can develop an app that works across all platforms — AKA cross-platform development.

 If you’re relatively new to the world of development, you may have started learning to code without really thinking about what types of apps you might want to create.
 That’s understandable.
 There’s so much to do when you’re learning to code that questions like this can easily slip under the radar.